sri786/Requirements-for-Software-Security-Engineering/Threat-Model/Report.md

 Elevation of Privilege
 ----------------------

-**16.** Elevation Using Impersonation
+**13.** Elevation Using Impersonation

 Category:	Elevation Of Privilege

-Description:	Pi-hole may be able to impersonate the context of User in order to gain additional privilege.
+Description:	Pi-hole may be able to impersonate the context of Network Traffic in order to gain additional privilege.

 Justification:	<no mitigation provided>

-**23.** Pi-hole May be Subject to Elevation of Privilege Using Remote Code Execution
+**14.** Pi-hole May be Subject to Elevation of Privilege Using Remote Code Execution

 Category:	Elevation Of Privilege

-Description:	User may be able to remotely execute code for Pi-hole.
+Description:	Network Traffic may be able to remotely execute code for Pi-hole.

 Justification:	<no mitigation provided>

-**24.** Elevation by Changing the Execution Flow in Pi-hole
+**15.** Elevation by Changing the Execution Flow in Pi-hole

 Category:	Elevation Of Privilege